Executive Board Members

 Tita joined the Council on Cancer June 2013.
 She is employed by a recycling facility where she is in the financial department.
 Wanting to become involved in the community, Tita joined the council to share her financial skills by serving as treasurer and keeping the organization’s financial records.
 Serving on the council also allows her to honor her loved ones who lost their battle with cancer.

-Judith Miller - Secretary
+Becky Sims - Secretary

 I joined LACC in December 2015 at the invitation of another member.
 Cancer has had a huge impact on my life.
 I lost my mother to pancreatic cancer when I was 10 years old and my husband to metastatic melanoma a few years ago.
 My daughter is a cancer research scientist at Cedar-Sinai Medical Center in Los Angeles.
 The diagnosis of cancer can be devastating to a family.
 My goal as a board member is to help support individuals and families as they struggle with the diagnosis and treatment of cancer.
 Helping to informe others about current cancer research and early detection is another important goal.